 CSPI is a scholarship program for motivated college juniors and seniors who demonstrate academic and leadership excellence and a desire to serve in the Coast Guard.
 To apply, you must be a sophomore or junior at a federally designated Minority Serving Institution (MSI).

 As a CSPI scholar, you’ll become an active-duty Coast Guard member with the rank of Officer Trainee and receive the military benefits of the E-3 pay grade, including salary and healthcare.
-You’ll be assigned to your university, where you’ll complete your degree as a full-time student with up to $20,000 of tuition, books, and fees paid annually.
+You’ll be assigned to your university, where you’ll complete your degree as a full-time student with tuition, books, and fees paid annually.

 The first summer you first join CSPI, you’ll attend boot camp to learn the basics of the Coast Guard.
 You’ll then return to your school for the fall semester as an Officer Trainee.